-Gold adorned mini twists are a stylish way to minimize manipulation that can cause breakage.
-If you find your ends getting dry, wet the ends and apply a little olive oil.
+Gold-adorned mini twists are a stylish way to minimize manipulation that can cause breakage.
+If you find your ends getting dry, wet them and apply a little olive oil.

-If you have a cropped natural cut, these mini Bantus are a great way to switch things up.
-You'll need a good pomade to keep those edges in place.
-I enjoy using Oyin's Handmade Burnt Sugar Pomade ($14) as edge control because it keeps my 4c hair in place, and is made with a mix of hydrating butters and candelilla wax.
+If you have a cropped natural cut, mini Bantus are a great way to switch things up.
+Incorporating flat twists elevates the style even further.
+You'll need a good pomade to keep the flat twists in place.
+I enjoy using Oyin's Handmade Burnt Sugar Pomade ($14) because it keeps my 4C coils in place, and is made with a mix of hydrating butters and candelilla wax.

 If you can't tell, I'm a sucker for a bob.
 What I love about this chin-length cut is how simple yet sleek it is.